The Web address of this

 will have developed

-false self and (b) protective memory
+false selves and protective memory

-or blocks about it
+distortions or blocks about it

 Adult symptoms of early sexual trauma are clear, and

 effective healing therapies are available.
-In my clinical experience, a
+In my clinical experience,

-majority of average men and women suffered significant traumas in their early years.
+most average men and women suffered significant traumas in their early years.
 A common one is being

-and/or
+shamed and/or

-for feeling and
+guilt-tripped for feeling and

 expressing natural

-, sexuality, and
+sensuality, sexuality, and

 normal curiosity about those.

-ancestral Christian and Victorian
+Our ancestral Christian and Victorian

 attitudes cast natural sexual desires and behaviors as